Anthropogenic

 8.1 Properties of Isotopes

-8.2 Properties of Detector & Mounting Materials
+8.2 Properties of Detectors & Mounting Materials

 A.1 Examples for Coincidence Decays

-C.1-C.4 Alpha Energy Lists in Energy Order
+C Appendix - Alpha Energy Lists in Energy-Order

 References